thegetty/quire-docs/content/community/join-us.md

 ## Write an Article

-We also welcome the submission of articles about specific aspects of working in Quire to be included in the [Learn](/learn/articles-videos/) section of our website.
+We welcome the submission of articles about specific aspects of working in Quire to be included in the [Learn](/learn/articles-videos/) section of our website.

 <div class="action-button">